Perkedel/Lah-Mboh/README.md

 > <details>
 > <summary><b>Save Compatibility</b></summary>
 > Due to the way DOOM engine was designed, even with GZDoom and & derivatives, <b>it is no longer recommended to load & forget, if you are playing a Gigawad (Giant Megawad that tracks your level completition).</b>
+>
-> This is because we may add or collapse amount of ACS loaded, and difference in these number will affect the compatibility.
+> This is because we may add or collapse amount of ACS loaded, and difference in these numbers will affect the compatibility.
+>
+> Yeah, as always, backup your precious saves!!
+Copy paste those saves multiple times, so you can disect another copy to make it compatible again.
 > </details>
 >
 > <details>